DataDog/integrations-extras/bind9/README.md

 ### Events

-The bind9_check check does not include any event at this time.
+The bind9_check check does not include any events.

 ### Service Checks

-`bind9_check.BIND_SERVICE_CHECK` : Returns `OK` If Statistics-channel URL of DNS is present in Instance.
-`bind9_check.BIND_SERVICE_CHECK` : Returns `CRITICAL` If URL Errors occurs.
+See [service_checks.json][12] for a list of service checks provided by this integration.

-## Development
+## Troubleshooting

-Please refer to the [main documentation][12] for more details about how to test and develop Agent based integrations.
+Need help?
+Contact [Datadog support][13].

 [1]: https://raw.githubusercontent.com/DataDog/integrations-extras/master/bind9/images/snapshot.png
 [2]: https://app.datadoghq.com/account/settings#agent